The internet’s most popular heat press is the Power Press Heat Press.

-That being said, the Power Press Heat Press is one of Amazon’s best sellers.
-With well over 800 reviews and a steady 4.4 star rating, it has obviously got something going for it.
+That being said, the Power Press Heat Press is the Amazon best seller (by a long shot).
+With well over 1100 reviews and a 4.2 star rating, it has obviously got something going for it.

 What makes this heat press special?
 Why should you consider it for yourself?
 What has compelled over 70% of buyers to leave a 5 star review and glowing comments?
 If you’re tired of using an iron for your transfers and you are ready to take it to the next level, keep reading to discover if the Power Press is the right press for you